awslabs/aws-sdk-swift/reference/0.x/AWSMgn/MgnClient.md

 ### `finalizeCutover(input:completion:)`

 Finalizes the cutover immediately for specific Source Servers.
 All AWS resources created by Application Migration Service for enabling the replication of these source servers will be terminated / deleted within 90 minutes.
 Launched Test or Cutover instances will NOT be terminated.
 The AWS Replication Agent will receive a command to uninstall itself (within 10 minutes).
-The following properties of the SourceServer will be changed immediately:​ dataReplicationInfo.dataReplicationState will be to DISCONNECTED; The SourceServer.lifeCycle.state will be changed to CUTOVER; The totalStorageBytes property fo each of dataReplicationInfo.replicatedDisks will be set to zero; dataReplicationInfo.lagDuration and dataReplicationInfo.lagDurationwill be nullified.
+The following properties of the SourceServer will be changed immediately: dataReplicationInfo.dataReplicationState will be to DISCONNECTED; The SourceServer.lifeCycle.state will be changed to CUTOVER; The totalStorageBytes property fo each of dataReplicationInfo.replicatedDisks will be set to zero; dataReplicationInfo.lagDuration and dataReplicationInfo.lagDurationwill be nullified.

 ``` swift
 public func finalizeCutover(input: FinalizeCutoverInput, completion: @escaping (ClientRuntime.SdkResult<FinalizeCutoverOutputResponse, FinalizeCutoverOutputError>) -> Void)